Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 NO MATCH

 No authorization policy was found.
-The tool prints a message explaining what is missing and a colored JSON template of a policy that would satisfy the match.
+The tool prints a message that explains what is missing and a colored JSON template of a policy that would satisfy the match.
 In the template, required fields are shown in green and optional fields in blue.

-A summary is printed at the end with the total number of checked, matched, and unmatched registrations.
+A summary is printed at the end with the total number of checked, matched, and unmatched associations.

 Authorization check flags